 Texts and Technology PhD

 Candidacy Exam Committee Approval Form

 Student's Name and Empl ID

-exam committee must consist of a chair and at least two am Director prior to the student taking his/her candidacy
+exam committee must consist of a signed and approved by the Texts : chair and at least and Technology P sework are eligible to take the candidacy exam.
+Each candidacy two additional departmental members.
+This form must be rogram Director prior to the student taking his/her candidacy student's file, once all signatures have been obtained.

-The following individuals agree to serve on this candidacy exam committee:
+The following individuals agr ee to serve on t this candidacy exam committee:

-Committee Chair (required):
+Committee Chair (required l):

 Signature Printed Name

-Departmental Committee Members (require ed):
+Departmental Committee N 1embers (req uired):

 Signature Printed Name

 Signature Printed Name

-Additional Committee Member (optional):
+Additional Committee Men ıber (optional Ŋ:

 Signature Printed Name

-The following individuals approve of the co nmittee membership indicated above:
+The following individuals a pprove of the committee membership indicated above:

 Student's Signature Date Printed Name

 Program Director's Signature Date Printed Name

 Students may choose to add a fourth external member to their Candidacy Examination Committee.
 This requirement is optional for the Candidacy Committee, but will be required when forming the Dissertation Committee.
 There may be advantages to inviting the participation of an external member early so that s/he can contribute to the development of the specialized reading lists and the Dissertation Prospectus.

 A list of current Texts & Technology Faculty and their research specializations may be found on the T&T website and in the UCF Graduate Catalog.